-By default cmake uses the gfortran compiler if available.
-The use of a different compiler, e.g. the ifort compiler, can be enforced by
+If no options are specified, cmake automatically searches for installed Fortran compilers and chooses a suited one.
+The use of a particular compiler, e.g. the ifort compiler, can be enforced by

-'''

-"cmake -DCMAKE_Fortran_COMPILER=ifort .." .
+[&]quot;cmake -DCMAKE_Fortran_COMPILER=ifort .." .

-'''

 The full path to a compiler may be given.